 Name and Contact Details of All Other Relevant Staff

 Regardless of the mode of delivery, represent a guide to the relative teaching time and student effort required to successfully achieve a particular competency/module.
 This may include not only scheduled classes or workplace visits but also the amount of effort required to undertake, evaluate and complete all assessment requirements, including any non-classroom activities.

 Pre-requisites and Co-requisites

-In this unit you will develop the skills and knowledge required to research and apply techniques to produce graphic design work.
-It involves interpreting work briefs, organising resources, testing ideas, and refining approaches to a range of design challenges.
+In this course you will develop the skills and knowledge required to research and apply techniques to produce graphic design work.
+This will involves interpreting work briefs, organising resources, testing your ideas, and refining approaches to a range of design challenges.

 National Codes, Titles, Elements and Performance Criteria

 1.1 Interpret specifications in graphic design briefs and clarify issues with relevant people, as necessary

 1.2 Take user or client requirements into account when making decisions about graphic design work

 1.3 Consider parameters and constraints and clarify with relevant people as required

 1.4 Research contemporary and historical information relevant to briefs